two women looking at paperwork

 There are many reasons why customers might miss a payment, and it is the responsibility of the business owner to professionally handle those situations. — Getty Images/Cecilie_Arcurs

 As a small business owner, you’ll likely encounter clients who don’t pay on time or, even worse, don’t pay at all.
-This can be an aggravating and stressful situation, but there are tactful and effective ways to approach clients with delinquent accounts.
+Nonpaying clients can hurt your cash flow and cause stress in your business.
+Fortunately, there are effective ways to deal with nonpaying customers and prevent this situation from happening again.

 What to do if a customer doesn't pay